For just yourself

 If you previously purchased an Obamacare Plan in that coverage will expire at the end of this year.
 You can choose to either renew your current plan or purchase a new plan, but you have to act before the end of the year.

 Enrollment between the 16th and last day of the month — your coverage will begin on the first day of the second month following your enrollment.
-For example, if you enroll on December 16, 2019, your coverage will begin on February 1, 2019.

 Precision Health connects you to virtually every health plan available during Open Enrollment.
 Compare plans and find the best coverage for the lowest rate now!